jonlpersson/ed-latimore/site/_posts/2022-06-05-how-to-be-physically-emotionally-and-mentally-strong.md

 We develop physical strength so that our bodies can resist our environment for as many years as possible.
 The goal isn’t to live forever.
 It’s to live with the highest quality of life possible until you take your last breath.

 I’ve seen vibrant and active 70-year-olds.
 I’ve seen 50-year-olds on a cocktail of medication who couldn’t walk a flight of stairs without getting winded.
 When you have a strong body, you’re better able to enjoy this world and make an impact on it.

+An often overlooked component of developing your physical strength is making sure you get adequate rest.
+It’s important to get enough sleep, not just as you build your body, but it’s important for building your mental and emotional capacity.

 ***Get in motion.
 The forces of gravity and friction only work to your benefit when you work against them.&nbsp;***